Sakherr/my-notes/README.md

 2. **C++**
 3. **java**
 4. **javascript**

-I have some interests in several fields within the framework of technology such as :
+ And I have some interests in several fields within the framework of technology such as :

 - **Data science**
 - **Web developer**
 - **AI**